Battle of Glođane: Clashes on 11–12 August 1998

-Shortly after capturing Glođane, VJ forces withdrew from the village, which resulted in a returned presence of KLA forces.
+Shortly after capturing Glođane, VJ forces withdrew from the village, resulting in a returned presence of KLA forces.

 During the operation, KLA member Idriz Gashi murdered a civilian suspected of collaborating with Yugoslav police.
 Her body was dropped into the Radonjić Lake where, along with other bodies, was found in September 1998.
 Gashi was found guilty and was sentenced to 14 years in prison by the Kosovo Supreme Court in 2010.